the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Feature - Adding the Remove Event End Time feature from the Tweaks addon to the Month view.

 = [6.6.0] 2024-07-22 =

 * Feature - Included compatibility with Events Calendar Pro 7.0.0 for integrations with Zapier and Power Automate.